midnightntwrk/midnight-architecture/proposals/0012-forks.md

 Eventually it seems to be a preferred approach to equip the facades with capability of checking whether there might be a fork executed soon, and in such case - perform necessary checks only when expected.

+### What constitutes a ledger version change?
+Is it always as massive as a proof system change?

+Essentially anything, which makes ledger accept different transactions/blocks.
+Some general examples are mentioned in section [Desired Result](#desired-result).

+### Are there any situations where the ledger itself deals with backwards incompatibility?
+How should that be dealt with?

+Yes, in all the cases, where it is desired for ledger to be backwards-compatible to some extent.
+Especially when a new functionality replaces old one in a multi-stage process, ledger would need to have understanding of both at the same time.
+In all circumstances token-related updates need to maintain a form of backward compatibility.

 ### Is an "immediate" policy needed?
 How could it be safely implemented?

 In case of network incidents, a policy which would allow to update immediately would be very useful.
 Though possible ways of implementing such would go against requirements: